JustinFassio/recipe-generator/docs/quality-assurance/README.md

 # Quality Assurance Documentation

-This directory contains comprehensive documentation for the Recipe Rolodex project's quality assurance and verification systems.
+This directory contains comprehensive documentation for the Recipe Generator project's quality assurance and verification systems.

 ## 📋 **Documentation Overview**